+- 1. The value of donated equipment or buildings should be based on the donor's cost less depreciation or the current market prices of similar property, whichever is less.
+The current market price should be established by a recognized appraisal expert.
+The title of the donated equipment and building must be legally in the name of the facility; and - 2.
 The value of donated land should be based on the donor's cost or the current market price of similar property.
 The current market prices should be established by a recognized appraisal expert.
-Use of space will not be considered in determining allowable cost with one exception.
-The exception is if the provider and the donor organization are both part of a larger organizational entity, such as units of a state or parish government, the cost related to the donated space is included in the allowable cost of the provider.
+Use of space will not be considered in determining allowable cost with one exception: If the provider and the donor organization are both part of a larger organizational entity, such as units of a state or parish government, the cost related to the donated space is included in the allowable cost of the provider.